gmh5225/test-llvm-msvc-issue-57/README.md

 cmake --build build --config Release
 ```

-You can open `build\llvm-msvc-driver-template.sln` in Visual Studio and work there.
+You can open `build\test-llvm-msvc-issue-57.sln` in Visual Studio and work there.